stefanwinkel/katacoda-scenarios/docker_defense_401/step5.md

 ### Protect the Docker daemon socket

 By default, Docker runs through a non-networked UNIX socket.
-It can also optionally communicate using an HTTP socket.
+It can also optionally communicate using an HTTP socket, often used by orchestration engines.
 If you need Docker to be reachable through the network in a safe manner, you can enable TLS by specifying the tlsverify flag and pointing Docker’s tlscacert flag to a trusted CA certificate.

-    - In the daemon mode, it only allows connections from clients authenticated by a certificate signed by that CA.
-    - In the client mode, it only connects to servers with a certificate signed by that CA.
+We will now show how to setup the runtime to use 2 2ay authenication and enforcing the principle of least privilege by restricting access to the daemon and encrypting the communication protocols

 ### Advanced Topic: Create a CA, server and client keys with OpenSSL
 Using TLS and managing a CA is an advanced topic.
 Please familiarize yourself with OpenSSL, x509, and TLS before using it in production.
+We will now setup the runtime to use 2

 1 Generate the CA's private & public keys on the Docker Daemon's host machine

-For simplicity we are are passing in the pass phrase throught the commandline.
-This should be avoided in non demo environments
+For simplicity we are are entering the CA passphrase 'INSECURE_PASS_123' through the commandline.
+Passing in sensitive information through the commandline should be avoided and replaced by a more secure method like using a key vault or environment variable in non demo environments

 1 Generate public key
 `export HOST=401_docker_host && export IP=127.0.1.1 && openssl req \